Mii Time Virtual Series

 Here are some ways to elevate you energy and vibration.

 Keep your sense of humor.
 Humor can change your mind; it can widen your mind.
 When you can look at things, even if they are challenging or serious, if you can find a little humor in the midst of it all it will lighten your heart, and lighten your mind.
-Even if it is just throwing your arms up and saying, “You have got to be kidding!” or, “I give up.”
+Even if it is just throwing your arms up and saying,

 When you throw your arms up it is a surrender.
 Surrendering is a good thing, it allows you to release the control that we try so hard to keep, and when we let go it allows the energy, the universe, guides and your angels, to come in closer to you to help balance whatever is happening in your life.
 If we hang on too tight, there is not enough room or give for things to unfold as they should.